crwn-nrth-web/my-notes/content/Philosophy/Bonjour-on-coherentism.md

 As a coherentist, he argues that despite the belief's cognitive spontaneity, the justification requires inference from other beliefs.
 He is making a distinction between the acquiring of the beliefs, and the justification of the belief.

+Bonjour establishes the further beliefs needed to justify a perceptual belief
+- the perceptual belief P is cognitively spontaneous $K^1$
+- the standard perceptual conditions are good $C^1$
+- beliefs of type $K^1$ in $C^1$ are reliable (and likely to be true) Therefore, the belief P is likely to be true.